akeaswaran/akeaswaran.github.io/_posts/2019-12-13-stats-and-stuff.md

 3. **He ties the concept back to the real world**, providing a relevant example of how the data he's presented can be applied.

 These points seem very simple, and you'd think that a lot of other writers follow them -- sadly, I've found a number of sources that just do the first two[^3]: while neglecting the third.
-Being able to apply a conclusion to a relevant example in the problem space is critical to understanding the conclusion itself and what it represents[^4] (do you see where I'm going with this now?)
+Being able to apply a conclusion to a relevant example in the problem space is critical to understanding the conclusion itself and what it represents[^4] (do you see where I'm going with this now?).

 Back once more to the purpose of the data science course at hand[^5]: